Uncontested divorces are more affordable and less time-consuming than traditional litigation.

 How to file for divorce with kids

 If there are no errors in the forms, the clerk will assign a number to the case.
-After that, a petitioner must give the other spouse legal notice and present the court with the proof.
+After that, the petitioner must give the soon-to-be ex-spouse legal notice and present the court with the proof.

 There could be a waiting period for couples filing for divorce with kids before proceeding with the rest of the process.